You can check your policy schedule and Product Disclosure Statement.

 Coles Pet Insurance is provided by Australian insurer Guild.
 If you're experiencing vulnerability including family and domestic violence, please visit Guild Insurance important information & support to learn about the financial and support services available to you.

 Standard underwriting criteria apply.
-Coles Pet Insurance is issued by Guild Insurance Limited (ABN 55 004 538 863, AFSL 233791) (Guild).
-Coles Supermarkets Australia Pty Ltd (Coles) is an authorised representative of Guild, and receives commission for each insurance policy sold.
-Any advice provided is of a general nature only and does not take into consideration your objectives, financial situation or needs.
+Coles Supermarkets Australia Pty Ltd (Coles) and Loyalty Pacific Pty Ltd are authorised representatives of the issuer, Guild Insurance Limited (ABN 55 004 538 863, AFSL 233791).
+Any advice is of a general nature and does not take into consideration your objectives, financial situation or needs.
 Before acting on any advice you should consider its appropriateness.
-You should read the Product Disclosure Statement before deciding whether to acquire an insurance policy.
+You should read the Product Disclosure Statement and Target Market Determinations before deciding whether to acquire an insurance policy.

 +Policy limitations, exclusions and conditions apply.
 For full terms and conditions, see the Product Disclosure Statement.